-- 16.27 Struc-Dash Standard Dash Receiver should be mixed with 5 to 6 litres of potable water per 25 kg bag, for a minimum of 10 minutes with an electric paddle mixer to disperse the additives. - 16.28 Struc-Dash Standard Dash Receiver should then be trowel applied to the surface of the basecoat.
-The selected size of dash aggregate can then be thrown at the surface of the wet dash receiver render in accordance with its thickness. - 16.29 Continuous surfaces must be completed without a break, so the coatings must always be applied to a wet edge. - 16.30 At the tops of walls, the system must be protected by an adequate overhang or by an adequately sealed, purpose-made flashing (see Figure 8).
+- 16.21 Struc-Dash should be mixed with 5 to 6 litres of potable water per 25 kg bag for a minimum of 10 minutes with an electric paddle mixer to disperse the additives. - 16.22 The receiver should then be trowel-applied to the surface of the basecoat to a thickness of 8 mm.
+The selected dash aggregate can then be thrown at the surface of the wet dash render. - 16.23 Continuous surfaces must be completed without a break, and the coatings must always be applied to a wet edge. - 16.24 At the tops of walls, the system must be protected by an adequate overhang or by an adequately sealed, purpose-made flashing (see Figure 7).

-- 16.31 Care must be taken in the detailing of the system around openings and projections (see Figure 9).
-To achieve a 60-year service life, the system is finished against a stainless steel stop bead at reveals, to allow for replacement of windows. - 16.32 On completion of the installation, external fittings, eg rainwater goods, are re-fixed through the system into the substrate in accordance with the Certificate holder's instructions.
+16.25 Care should be taken in the detailing of the system around features such as openings, projections and at eaves (see Figures 7 and 8) to ensure adequate protection against water ingress and to limit the risk of water penetrating the system.
+To achieve a 60-year service life, the system is finished against a stainless-steel stop bead at reveals.

+16.26 On completion of the installation, external fittings, eg rainwater goods, are re-fixed through the system into the substrate in accordance with the Certificate holder's instructions.

-Figure 9 Typical window reveal detail substrate substrate mechanical mechanical fixing fixing corner bead corner bead render system render system new sill new sill low modulus low modulus insulation silicone sealant insulation silicone sealant detail at reveal (flush) detail at reveal (recessed) new sill low modulus silicone sealant render system substrate insulation mechanical detail of sill
+Figure 8 Typical window reveal detail substrate substrate mechanical fixing fixing corner bead render system corner bead render system low modulus new sill low modulus insulation silicone sealant insulation silicone sealant detail at reveal (flush) detail at reveal (recessed) new sill low modulus silicone sealant render system substrate insulation fixing detail of sill